The Four Treasures of the Tuatha Dé Danann

 Third Treasure

 The Third great treasure of the Tuatha de Danann was ‘Nuada’s Cainnel’ or his torch.
 Once this blade was drawn in battle, none who stood before the man could fall.
-This differs from the spear of Lugh in that the sword only protected the man bearing it, and only guaranteed their victory.
+Also, this differs from the spear of Lugh in that the sword only protected the man bearing it, and only guaranteed their victory.

 Fourth Treasure